Table of Contents

 SaaStr is a San Francisco based blogging platform that was founded in 2012 by Jason Lemkin and Mallun Yen.
 Over the years it has gone on to become the largest web community of SaaS founders, executives and entrepreneurs.

 They thrive on being and are often considered to deliver industry-best content through their blogs and other web contents.
+While SaaStr offers tons of valuable insights for product managers, if you’re based in the Lone Star state and are inspired to create your own SaaS company, consider the legal aspects of establishing your business.
+An important step could be setting up an llc in texas to ensure your new venture has the proper legal structure in place.
 Through the commendable presence of SaaS top brass on their platform, SaaStr has built a strong network of community connections which continue to attract more footfall towards it.
 Its contents generate over 2.5 million views in a month and have over 50 million views on Quora.

 Forbes has ranked SaaStr as one of the top 100 blogs for entrepreneurs while Inc. has named it among 50 best websites for entrepreneurs.
 SaaStr has been adjudged ‘Top Writer’ on Quora six times and its founder Jason Lemkin was named by Business Insider as one of the 32 Most Powerful People in Business Technology.